thayton/thayton.github.io/_drafts/puppeteer.md

 We collect all the data in each table row using the headers as keys to create a dictionary of results.

-At this point, we're able to scrape the first page of results, but we need to be able to iterate through all of the pages of results.
-If you look at the pager below the results table, you'll see that subsequent pages show up as links but that the current page does not:
+At this point, we're able to scrape the first page of results, but we need to be able to iterate through all of the pages.
+If you look at the pager below the results table, you'll see that subsequent pages show up as links but the current page does not:

 ![Before Page 2](/assets/puppeteer/before_page_2.png)

 ![After Page 2](/assets/puppeteer/after_page_2.png)

-If we inspect the pages in we can see the pattern to use to look for the next page links.
+Inspect the pager to see the pattern for the next page links.

 ![Page 2 link](/assets/puppeteer/page2_link.png)